-New York, as added by local law number 124 for the year 2016, and the definition of "incarcerated individual" in such section, as amended by local law number 190 for the year 2019, are amended to read as follows:
+§ 68.
+The definition of "health evaluation" in section 17-1801 of the administrative code of the city of New York, as amended by chapter 322 of the laws of 2021, and the definition of "incarcerated individual" in such section, as amended by local law number 190 for the year 2019, are amended to read as follows:

 Health evaluation.
-The term "health evaluation" means any evaluation of [an inmate's] a person's health and mental health upon their admission to the custody of the department of correction pursuant to minimum standards of [inmate] care established by the board of correction.
+The term "health evaluation" means any evaluation of [an incarcerated individual's] a person's health and mental health upon their admission to the custody of the department of correction pursuant to minimum standards of [incarcerated individual] care established by the board of correction.